criblio/appscope/website/src/pages/docs/cli-using.md

 As soon as you download AppScope, you can start using the CLI to explore and gain insight into application behavior.
 No installation or configuration is required.

 The CLI provides a rich set of capabilities for capturing and managing data from single applications.
-Data is captured in the local file system.
+Data is captured in the local filesystem.

 To learn more, see the [CLI Reference](/docs/cli-reference), and/or run `scope --help` or `scope -h`.